Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 You’re in Danger of Breaking An Agreement

-It is always, always less destructive to attempt to renegotiate an agreement than to break one.
-A broken agreement can cause a massive breach of trust, which can take a long time to repair or – depending on its nature and severity – sometimes not be repairable at all.
+In either a poly or monogamous relationship, it’s always less destructive to attempt to renegotiate an agreement than to break one.
+A broken agreement can cause a massive breach of trust, which can take a long time to repair or—depending on its nature and severity—sometimes not be repairable at all.

 I’m not (necessarily) talking about a fleeting thought here.
 But if you repeatedly find yourself butting up against an agreement and wanting to break it, then that agreement isn’t working for you any more.
 It’s time to come to the table and let your partner(s) know you need to renegotiate.